-3.15 As-Built ITS Plans
+3.16 As-Built ITS Plans

 • The CONTRACTOR shall provide as-built plans to include: directional bore logs, conduit offsets every 500', GPS data of device locations, all service and pull boxes, power metering points, mid span and reel end splices (three complete sets).
 An electronic copy of all GPS data will be turned in at the same time as the as-built plans.
 Allocation drawing and Fiber Trak data entry will be furnished by the Department as part of the integration.
-ITS Plans are not required for this project.